rartino/ENVISIoN/README.md

 Verify that inviwo was build by running `./bin/inviwo`.
 The Inviwo editor should start.

 ### Configure ENVISIoN
-This can either be done by running the setup script `setup.sh`
+This can either be done by running the setup script `setup.sh` or done manually as described below.
 ```
 cd ENVISIoN/
 ./setup.sh